 Today, we’ve moved into an exciting new phase of work: raising up pastors in Guinea.
 Three Guinean Lutherans are currently enrolled at the Lutheran Center for Theological Studies (CLET), an international seminary in Togo.
 Thanks be to God!
 You can read more about the CLET and the students from Guinea below.

 Please keep these students, our church workers, and the people of Guinea/West Africa in your prayers.

-The Lutheran Center for Theological Studies (CLET) provides seminary education for students from eight countries in West and Central Africa: Togo, Benin, Burkina Faso, Ivory Coast, Guinea, Republic of the Congo, Democratic Republic of the Congo, and Burundi.
+The Lutheran Center for Theological Studies (CLET) provides seminary education for students from countries in West and Central Africa, including Togo, Benin, Burkina Faso, Ivory Coast, Guinea, Republic of the Congo, Democratic Republic of the Congo, and Burundi.
 The first pastors from CLET, five men from Togo, were ordained in 2002.
-In the 2017-18 year, 28 students are enrolled.
-The typical course of study at the CLET is three years of training at the seminary, and two years of vicarage.
+In the 2018-19 year, 39 students are enrolled, and Level 1 training has begun in Guinea.
+The typical course of study at the CLET is three years of seminary training, and two years of vicarage.

 For a vivid look at life at the CLET, check out the article, “A Moment Decades in the Making,” in the online edition of Lutherans Engage the World.